jucian0/solidjs-createform/README.md

   </form>
   ```

-- `setValues`: Set values of the form.
+- `setValues`: Set the values of the form.

   ```jsx
   const form = createForm...